 Plantar Wart Symptoms

 Generally speaking, warts are quite harmless.
-When they develop on the underside of a foot, though, symptoms can include discomfort, tenderness, and even pain experienced while walking or standing.
+When they develop on the soles of the feet, though, symptoms can include discomfort, tenderness, and even pain experienced while walking or standing.
 If a wart changes appearance or color, be sure to contact Foot & Ankle Associates of Florida so we can examine it for you at one of our offices.

 Wart Treatment Options